scaleoutsystems/fedn/examples/mnist-keras/README.md

-# MNIST Example (Keras version)
+# MNIST Quickstart (TensorFlow/Keras version)
-This classic example of hand-written text recognition is well suited both as a lightweight test when learning FEDn and developing on FEDn in psedo-distributed mode.
+This classic example of hand-written text recognition is well suited both as a lightweight test when learning FEDn and when developing on FEDn in pseudo-distributed mode.
 A normal high-end laptop or a workstation should be able to sustain a few clients.

 ## Table of Contents
 - [MNIST Example (Keras version)](#mnist-example-keras-version)